Currier and Ives: The lithographs

 The prints depicted a variety of images of American life, including winter scenes, horse-racing images, portraits of people, and pictures of ships, sporting events, patriotic, and historical events, including ferocious battles of the American Civil War, the building of cities and railroads, and Lincoln's assassination.
 Currier and Ives also produced many prints that were inherently racist in nature, particularly in a series of prints called the Darktown Comics.
 They depicted African Americans in very demeaning ways, making a very clear mockery of them to their white counterparts.
 These types of images were popular in the 19th century and in high demand.
 Many of these images are still readily available to view and purchase.

 The original lithographs shared similar characteristics in inking and paper, and adhered to folio sizes.
 Sizes of the images were standard (trade cards, very small folios, small folios, medium folios, large folios), and their measurement did not include the title or borders.
 These sizes are one of the guides for collectors today in determining if the print is an original or not.
 "Currier used a cotton based, medium to heavy weight paper depending on the folio size for his prints until the late 1860s.
-From about 1870, Currier & Ives used paper mixed with a small amount of wood pulp."
+From about 1870, Currier and Ives used paper mixed with a small amount of wood pulp."
 In addition, Currier's inking process resembled a mixture of elongated splotches and dashes of ink with a few spots, a characteristic that modern reproductions would not possess.

 In 1907, the firm was liquidated and most of the lithographic stones had the image removed and were sold by the pound, with some stones' final home being as land fill in Central Park.
 Those few stones that managed to survive intact were of large folio Clipper Ships, small folio Dark Town Comics, a medium folio "Abraham Lincoln" and a small folio "Washington As A Mason".